AU-Avengers/docs.toum.gg/docs/install/windows/Steam.md

 <img src={useBaseUrl('/img/Install/mirasteam.png')} />

 **5.** Launch the _Among Us.exe_ from that folder.
 If successful, it will launch with the **Town of Us: Mira** logo displayed in the top left corner.

 ---

+### Downgrading

+- Right-click _Among Us_ on Steam, then click **Properties**.
+- Click **Betas** and select `public previous` on the drop-down.

+Steam should automatically update the game to the compatible version, and you can then follow the installation steps below.

+---